desserts sardinian

 • With Saba Instead of Vino Cotto: If you have Sardinian saba, use it in the dough and filling in the same quantities.
 It gives a slightly denser, fruitier sweetness.

-• Lemon Peel Finish: The archive source also suggests strips of lemon peel instead of toasted almonds for the final garnish.
+• Lemon Peel Finish: Use strips of lemon peel instead of toasted almonds for a sharper final garnish.

 FAQ